nvpro-samples/gl_occlusion_culling/README.md

 ![frozen culling](https://github.com/nvpro-samples/gl_occlusion_culling/blob/master/doc/frozenculling.jpg)

 #### Building
 Ideally clone this and other interesting [nvpro-samples](https://github.com/nvpro-samples) repositories into a common subdirectory.
 You will always need [shared_sources](https://github.com/nvpro-samples/shared_sources) and on Windows [shared_external](https://github.com/nvpro-samples/shared_external).
 The shared directories are searched either as subdirectory of the sample or one directory up.

-It is recommended to use the [build_all](https://github.com/nvpro-samples/build_all) CMAKE as entry point, it will also give you options to enable/disable individual samples when creating the solutions.
+If you are interested in multiple samples, you can use [build_all](https://github.com/nvpro-samples/build_all) CMAKE as entry point, it will also give you options to enable/disable individual samples when creating the solutions.

 ### Related Samples
 [gl commandlist basic](https://github.com/nvpro-samples/gl_commandlist_basic) illustrates the core principle of the NV_command_list extension.